TalkyBoi/odin-recipes/README.md

 I will be using all of thew HTML skills I have been practicing up until now to build my first project.

-By the end i will have my first website I believe!
+By the end I will have my first website I believe!